savedra1/clipse/README.md

 ### MacOs

 The native terminal on MacOs will not close once the `clipse` program completes, even when using the `-fc` argument.
-You will therefore need to use a differnet terminal environment like [Alacritty](https://alacritty.org/) to acheive the "close on selction" effect.
+You will therefore need to use a different terminal environment like [Alacritty](https://alacritty.org/) to achieve the "close on selection" effect.
 The bindings used to open the TUI will then need to be defined in your settings/window manager.

 ### Other